Aliaksei Aleksin: Suisse Secrets

 Aleksin was mentioned in the Suisse Secrets data leak in February 2022.
 According to the investigation made by OCCRP and journalists, Aleksin had a large corporate bank account (CHF 36 million) in the Swiss-based Credit Suisse.

 a 40% share in parent companies Energo Oil and Belneftegaz.

 In 2012, his son Dmitry became an owner of 40% of at least 2 former companies of Chyzh in Latvia (Mamas D and Latgales Alus D).

+Dubai leaks

+In June 2022, Belarusian Investigative Center revealed that Aliaksei Aleksin has an apartment on the man-made island of Palm Jumeirah in the UAE, and his son Dzmitry has a villa there.